ptomato/sandbox/gjs-memory-leaks/spidermonkey-heaps.md

 collection cycle can't cross a **zone** and neither will a **compartment**, an **arena** or a **cell**.

-A **compartment** contains arenas and can function as security boundary, although there are some facilities in the SpiderMonkey API to allow objects to cross compartent boundaries.
-They may also allow compartment specific garbage collection, but it's unclear from the scattered documention the *current* place of compartments in how the garbage collector operates.
+A **compartment** contains can function as security boundary, although there are some facilities in the SpiderMonkey API to allow objects to cross compartent boundaries.

-An **arena** is an internal unit of memory allocation (4096 bytes) and only contains objects of the same size and kind as defined by the `allockind` field.
+An **arena** is an internal unit of memory allocation (4096 bytes) and will only contain objects of the same size and kind as indicated by the `allockind` field.
-The `size` field seems to be present to make processing easier, as the type and size are linked and both defined in [AllocKind.h](allockind).
+The `size` field seems to be present to make processing easier, as the type and size are linked and both defined in [AllocKind.h][allockind-h].

-A **cell** is the unit of memory that is allocated and collected by the GC, and is the base class for all classes such as JSObject.
+A **cell** is the unit of memory that is allocated and collected by the garbage collector, and is the base class for all object classes (such as JSObject).
+Each **node** entry represents an object that is a type of **cell** (an `allockind`).

 ### Nodes & Edges

-A **node** represents an object (such as Arrays, Functions and string) and an **edge** represents a reference held between those objects.
-Each **node** is a type of **cell** (an `allockind`) that can only be allocated in an **arena** specified to hold that type of `allockind`, however a **node** can be in more than one **arena**.

-Some **node** types contain actual data, like strings or numbers, but usually they're ad
+While a **node** represents an object (such as an Array, Function or GObject), each **edge** entry represents a reference the **node** holds to another object, thus rooting it.
+If the object a **node** represent were collected and it was the only reference holder to an object in it's **edge** list, that object would then be marked *white* (collectable) during the next collection cycle.

 ```
 0x7f028449eca0 B GObject_Object 0x556629ed55f0